anaclumos/extracranial/Research/pages/Proposal of Research 2023-03-28.md

 ### Significance

 This research will contribute to understanding the relationship between human creativity, generative AI, and finite possibilities, as illustrated by the Photo Library of Babel concept.
-By examining the implications of a limited map of all possible pixel combinations, we can gain insights into the future of creation and the role of AI in generating information.
+By examining the implications of a limited [[Cartography|map]] of all possible pixel combinations, we can gain insights into the future of creation and the role of AI in generating information.
 This exploration has the potential to transform our understanding of creativity, knowledge discovery, and the impact of AI on various domains.